verofa/HolaBuildkite/.github/ISSUE_TEMPLATE/bk_onboarding_question_template.md

 ---
 name: 'Buildkite: Ask for help'
-description: Ask questions about onboarding to Buildkite CI
+description: 'Ask questions about onboarding to Buildkite CI'
-about: For external teams that have questions about onboarding to Buildkite CI
+about: 'For external teams that have questions about onboarding to Buildkite CI'
-labels: Question, Buildkite , Onboarding
+labels: 'Question, Buildkite , Onboarding'
 ---

 # Onboarding Buildkite CI Questions